-I inquired further and Cindy told me that her baking days are another way to teach her preschoolers about diversity, in this case, specifically how to accept and support others with food allergies/intolerances.
+I inquired further and Cindy told me that her baking days are another way she is teaching children about diversity and teaching children to support others with food allergies/intolerances.
 I was truly moved and delighted to hear of Cindy’s approach.
 I asked Cindy to do a guest post on the topic because I think that each of us has opportunities to use this same type of approach with all the children with whom we interact.

 Cindy has a degree in Early Childhood Education and has won several teaching awards including the Governor’s Quality Care Award and a Diversity Champion Award.
 Her teaching ideas have been published in several books by Gryphon House.
 Cindy hopes to write her own books on how to teach children tolerance and understanding.
 Cindy also teaches workshops on the topic of teaching diversity to young children.

 I would like to share a little background on myself.
 First and foremost I am a proud mom of three adult children, Scott, Michelle & Megan, and their significant others: Melissa, John & Nate; as well as doting grandma to Kaylin and Kamryn.

 Cindy Winther (center) and her beautiful family on her youngest daughter’s wedding day

 I have always had an interest in teaching diversity and anti-bias to preschoolers.
 I really feel teaching tolerance and compassion for others starts when they are young.